T.TAO

 }

-These rules apply in most C++ situations.
-In special cases, such as with custom allocators, storage may differ.
+These rules apply to most situations in C++.
+However, in special cases, such as when using a custom memory allocator, the storage location may vary.